asheshwor/gep2014/README.md

 This repository contains the presentation files for my presentation at GEP Seminar to be held on Monday, 1 September 2014.

-## License
+View the presentation at [http://asheshwor.github.io/gep2014](http://asheshwor.github.io/gep2014/#/)

+Recommended browsers: Chrome, Safari, Firefox, Opera and IE10

+### License for Reveal.js framework

-This repository contains the code of [Reveal.js](https://github.com/hakimel/reveal.js) which is licensed under the [MIT license](https://github.com/hakimel/reveal.js/blob/master/LICENSE).
+This repository contains the code of [Reveal.js](https://github.com/hakimel/reveal.js) licensed under the [MIT license](https://github.com/asheshwor/gep2014/blob/master/LICENSE).